renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Use the `extends` field instead of this if, for example, you need the ability for a repository config (e.g. `renovate.json`) to be able to use `ignorePresets` for any preset defined in global config.

-## locale

-Renovate supports internationalization with [GNU Gettext](https://www.gnu.org/software/gettext/), you can specific expected locale with this option, and also assign translationsFilePath is required.

 ## logContext

 `logContext` is included with each log entry only if `logFormat="json"` - it is not included in the pretty log output.